gregscharf/RTFM-Redox/README.md

 ## To Add
 - [ ] Set variables for replacement of things like Remote Host, Local Host, Local Port, etc similar to msfconsole.
 - [x] Display command's comment and any other info after it has been selected.
+- [x] Add a history feature, ctrl+h or type 'history' to show a selectable list of previously copied commands.
+- [ ] Show currently selected command in prompt, type info to show all columns to allow for easier updating of the database within the CLI.
 - [ ] Add related commands associated with a command
     - In the full search output these would also be listed out under related commands
 - [ ] Implement [RTFM](https://github.com/leostat/rtfm)'s solution for creating/updating the database
 - [ ] Update the database with newer commands for things like Bloodhound,Rubeus,Crackmapexec,Chisel,SSHuttle, various potato attacks, etc.
+- [ ] Add a better method for generating help content with the prettytable crate.
+- [ ] Allow selection mode to wrap up or down
 - [ ] Add search capability for text based/markdown notes.
     - Root directory for notes will be supplied in a CLI variable.